Family Reunification Residency · Serbia Updated June 2026

 Which family members can join you in Serbia?

 Serbian law recognises family reunification as a specific legal basis for a temporary residence permit.
-The qualifying family members and the conditions that apply to each differ — here is what the framework covers.
+The qualifying members and the conditions for each differ — here's what the framework covers.

 Spouse or Life Partner

-A legally married spouse of a current Serbian residence permit holder is the most commonly processed family reunification case.
-The application requires demonstrating the validity and genuineness of the marital relationship through official documentation recognised under Serbian law.
+A legally married spouse of a current permit holder is the most commonly processed case.
+The application must demonstrate the validity and genuineness of the marital relationship through documentation recognised under Serbian law.

-Both the marriage certificate and supporting documents from your home country will require apostille and certified translation into Serbian.
+Both the marriage certificate and supporting home-country documents require apostille and certified translation into Serbian.

 Dependent Children

-Dependent unmarried children of a residence permit holder — including children from both parents where both are permit holders, or where one parent is the primary permit holder — are eligible for family reunification residency.
-Age thresholds and dependency criteria apply and are assessed on a case-by-case basis.
+Dependent unmarried children of a permit holder are eligible — including children where both parents are permit holders, or where one parent is the primary holder.
+Age thresholds and dependency criteria apply and are assessed case by case.

-Children's applications require establishing the parent-child relationship through official documentation, which must be authenticated for use in Serbia.
+Children's applications require establishing the parent-child relationship through documentation authenticated for use in Serbia.

 Dependent Parents

-In certain circumstances, dependent parents of a residence permit holder may qualify for family reunification residency in Serbia.
+In certain circumstances, dependent parents of a permit holder may qualify.
 Eligibility typically requires demonstrating genuine dependency — financial and otherwise — on the permit holder in Serbia.
-This category is assessed with more scrutiny than spousal and child applications.
+This category is assessed with more scrutiny than spousal and child cases.

-We assess the viability of parent reunification applications on the consultation call before any process is initiated.
+We assess the viability of parent reunification applications on the consultation call before any process begins.

 The process — overview